autonome/feed-to-irc-bot/README.md

-# Stackbot
+# Feed-to-IRC Bot

-Stack Overflow watcher bot.
+RSS feed watcher bot.

-Searches stackoverflow.com for your search terms, and posts them to the IRC channel of your choice.
+Monitors an RSS feed, and posts new items to the IRC channel of your choice.

 No data persistence required.